dwp/dataworks-aws-ingest-consumers/README.md

 # dataworks-aws-ingest-consumers

 This repository contains the Terraform required to stand up the DataWorks Kafka Consumers from the upstream UC brokers.
+Currently they run in managed AWS ASGs.

-The code for the applications is found in
+The code for the applications can be found in
 * [Kafka-to-HBase consumer code](https://github.com/dwp/kafka-to-hbase)

-The core AWS Ingest infrastructure tha this sits in is held within DWP private github..
+The core AWS Ingest infrastructure that these consumers run in is held within DWP private github.

 ## Repository setup.